 “Alright, let’s get started.
 The rooms are open if you need them.”
 George said a blond playboy who thought he would inherit the world.

 Everyone laughed except Greyson who kept her gaze on the carpet.

 “First time?”
 Sky whispered in her ear.

 Grey shuddered and hoped Sky didn’t notice.
 “No, I’ve played too many times.”
 That was a lie, but Sky didn’t need to know.
 She’d become rather good at lying.

 He smirked and gave his attention back to the game.
 George put the joker card on his lips and turned to the girl on his right.
 He didn’t let the card fall which drew gasps from the crowd.
 The girl passed on the card to a guy whose name Grey couldn’t remember he let the card fall and stole a kiss.

 “You lucky bastard.”
 Someone yelled.

 Porsha was up next.
-The guy who stole a kiss from her would get a good doze of her black lipstick.
-Kevin, a son of another wealthy businessman, gave Porsha a mischievous grin.
+The guy who stole a kiss from her would get a good dose of her black lipstick.
+Kevin, the son of another wealthy businessman, gave Porsha a mischievous grin.